kennyHuang1110/kennyHuang1110/README.md

-- 🎓 I recently graduated from chinese culture University with a degree in Finance and Banking.
+- 🎓 I  graduated from chinese culture University with a degree in Finance and Banking.

 - :test_tube: However, my interests have shifted towards the information technology industry.